facebookresearch/ParlAI/docs/source/tutorial_task.md

 We will describe three possible teachers to subclass; you can choose one of them based on your needs:
 1. `ParlAIDialogTeacher`: This is the simplest method available, and expects to load a text file of data in **ParlAI Dialog format** (described above).
 More details are shown in the section [ParlAIDialogTeacher](parlaidialogteacher).
 2. `DialogTeacher`: If the data is not in **ParlAI Dialog format**, one can still use the `DialogTeacher` which automates much of the work in setting up a dialog task, but gives the user more flexibility in loading the data from the disk.
 This is shown in the section [DialogTeacher](dialogteacher).
-3. `ChunkTeacher`: Use this teacher if you have a large amount of data broken up into many files (or "chunks") that cannot be loaded into memory at once.
-This is shown in the section [ChunkTeacher](chunkteacher).
+3. `ChunkTeacher`: Use this teacher if you have a large dataset that cannot fit in memory at once.
+In the [ChunkTeacher](chunkteacher) section, we show how to break the dataset into smaller "chunks" that are efficiently loaded.

 Finally, if the requirements for the task do not fit any of the above,